MiragonMx/aurealm_web/content/en/system/_index.md

 ---
 title: "Rulebook"
 draft: false
+publishdate: 2024-04-29T09:00:00+02:00
-summary: "Here you can find the rulebook of the arkanthia game system.
-It is inspired by the How to be a Hero-System and will also be available as a PDF at some point."
+summary: "Here you can find the free rulebook of the Arkanthia game system as well as an exemplary character creation."
 ---

 Here you can find the rulebook of the arkanthia game system.